standard-procedure/llm_prompts/code_review.md

 After the various evaluations, the final output should be an evaluation of the work done:

-- this work is ready to be merged
+- ready to be merged
-- this work includes user-interface changes so requires a visual inspection before merging
+- ready to be merged following a user-interface review
-- this work has one or more issues and should be returned to the original developer with feedback
+- should be returned to the developer with the following feedback

-If the Github PR can be derived from the Issue ID $ARGUMENTS, then add the evaluation as a comment on the Github Pull Request, as well as presenting the output to the manager.
+If the task is taken from Linear, post this report as a comment on the original Issue ($ARGUMENTS).

 ## Final Instructions